Community Patients' Agencies

 It is naive to let people with tremendous power

 be the only source of information about themselves.

 According to the National Practitioners Databank 4.8% of physicians are responsible for more than half of the lawsuits filed.
+Just start with that.
 That is 41,000 dangerous doctors, some of whom are in your community.
 Since medicine is in charge of the information you are not allowed to know who they are.
-Just start with that.
+It is information that is paramount to your well-being, but your caregivers and your government do not allow you to have it.
+Their response was to pass laws to prevent you from suing the dangerous doctors they won't warn you to avoid.

 "An ounce of data is worth a thousand pounds of opinion."

 Ashish K. Jha

 We can figure it out without them.
 With them we are not allowed to.
 But patients have faith beyond all reason in medicine to solve these problems.

 To make a few dollars your doctor will recommend care that unnecessarily puts you on a colostomy bag for life rather than less profitable care that doesn't (read it at this link - if you were going to read only one page on this site other than the one you are reading now, make it that one).

 They can be that self-interested, and persuade themselves that they aren't, because patients do not have the information necessary to be too wise to let them.
 It is possible for patients to get that information, but not from anyone in medicine.
 Health care professionals are better off when no one knows who or what is good, and when no one knows who or what is too expensive, so their systems are setup to ensure that no one does.

 No amount of governmental control can make medicine safe and affordable in the absence of such information, but if patients have access to that information there is much less need for governmental control.